NEWS, EDITORIALS, REFERENCE

 Desktop Designer is also great for mocking up C64 OS user interfaces (or even text-based UIs of non-C64-OS software, why not?)
 In this situation, it is often desirable to layout strings of text.
 For example, the title bar of a Utility panel or the text on buttons and UI labels.

 It would be tedious to have to constantly go back to the palette to pick and click every individual letter.
 But you don't have to.
-Start being picking any character from the palette, either a standard character (the top half or top four rows of the character set), or a reversed character (lower half of the set), then click anywhere on the canvas.
+Start by picking any character from the palette, either a standard character (the top half or top four rows of the character set), or a reversed character (lower half of the set), then click anywhere on the canvas.
 That character appears where you clicked, but the text cursor is also set there.
 Type out any regular display characters onto the canvas, and they maintain the color and the reverse/non-reverse state chosen for that initial character.

 Supported File Formats